Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

 ## Instance Groups Form Clusters

-Without knowing how Apache ZooKeeer works, it is fair to assume that the zookeeper processes running on each of the five instances in our example deployment are communicating with each other.
+Without knowing how Apache ZooKeeer works, it is fair to assume that the ZooKeeper processes running on each of the five instances in our example deployment are communicating with each other.
 Yet, in our example deployment manifests, we have not explicitly described any relationships between them.

 This is not by omission.
 BOSH deployment manifests allow you to ignore explicit networking configuration as much as possible.
 Instead, the mapping of your Cloud Infrastructure networking to BOSH is configured in the `bosh cloud-config`.

 In the subsequent section [Networking](/networking), I will introduce computer networking and reduce it to the parts you will need to know to help BOSH to help you deploy, scale, upgrade your distributed systems.

-But first, let's look at how each zookeeper process is configured to know where its cluster peers are located.
+But first, let's look at how each ZooKeeper process is configured to know where its cluster peers are located.

 In the section [Job Templates](/instances/#job-templates), we discussed that all files for running and configuring processes are inside the `/var/vcap/jobs` subfolders.
 Each subfolder is a job template provided by a BOSH release.